raptor-ml/raptor/README.md

 ## ⚡️ Quick start

-The LabSDK is the quickest and most popular way to develop Raptor compatible features.
+The LabSDK is the quickest and most popular way to develop RaptorML compatible features.

 [![Colab][colab-button]][colab-url]